mohamedkhaledxv/SceneStack/README.md

 Welcome to **SceneStack**, a sleek React Native app built with Expo Router.
-CastHub lets users explore movie and cast details fetched from TMDB (The Movie Database).
+SceneStack lets users explore movie and cast details fetched from TMDB (The Movie Database).
 The app features a modern, dark-themed UI with smooth navigation and intuitive design.

 ---